Soon after we were married, my wife announced her

 Together, they were the Vole Patrol in all their deadly efficiency.

-We never knew which one did the actual pouncing and catching, but it
+We never knew which one did the actual pouncing and catching,

 was always Katie that bought the catch back to our patio and devoured it